dm/gearmand/docs/source/protocol/text.rst

 .. describe:: verbose

-   Change the verbose level of the server.
+   Return the verbose level of the server.

 .. describe:: version